-These designer cabochons often have a chatoyancy or shimmer to them.
+These lovely designer cabochons often have a chatoyancy or shimmer to them.

 Amazonite's blue/green or teal green color is a result of lead and water in the feldspar.

 This semi precious gemstone material came from pegmatite in Russia.

-This material is called Amazonite for the Amazon River in Brazil.
+This semiprecious gemstone material is called Amazonite for the Amazon River in Brazil.
 Though this material is not found in that area and it is assumed it was named for its resemblance to the color of the rain forest.

 Amazonite has been around for more than 2000 years, documented by archaeological finds in Egypt and Mesopotamia.
-An Amazonite ring was found in King Tut's tomb, It is believed to be the third stone in the breastplate of Moses.
+An Amazonite cabochon ring was found in King Tut's tomb, It is believed to be the third cabochon stone in the breastplate of Moses.

 Amazonite cabochons have a 6 to 6.5 hardness.

-Metaphysical Properties of Amazonite: Amazonite is said to assist in gaining self knowledge and in defining one's core beliefs and values.
+Amazonite is said to assist in gaining self knowledge and in defining one's core beliefs and values.
 It is said to assist one in setting appropriate boundaries.
 Amazonite is also said to assist one in overcoming fear of confrontation or judgement.